uwctri/ezJSlog/README.md

 This EM isn't yet available to install via redcap's EM database so you'll need to install to your modules folder (i.e. `redcap/modules/ezJSlog_v1.0.0`) manually.

+## Call outs

+* There is no real need to use this module and no CTRI EM's use it anymore.
+Just impliment logging on a per EM or use the more robust "emLogger" by Andy Martin.